-The Office of Testing Services (OTS) administers examinations to students who are enrolled in online courses originating at the College.
+The Office of Testing Services (OTS) administers very limited testing to students who are enrolled in online courses originating at the College.

-Students may take their required examinations during posted testing office hours and must follow the Office of Testing Services Policies and Procedures.
+Students may take their required examinations during posted proctored testing hours and must follow the Office of Testing Services Policies and Procedures.